ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 ## Prizes and awards

-For the past hacks, we award several prizes with a total value up to **USD 5000**.
+For the Fall 2022 hacks, we award several prizes with a total value up to **USD 2000**.
 More details will be available in the upcoming Task Statement.

 In addition, there are more additional benefits for you: